-Easter 2019 Long Weekend
+Easter 2020 Long Weekend

-Another fun event for kids is the Great Centennial Park Egg Hunt, on Saturday and Sunday in the lovely green oasis of Centennial Park, between Paddington and Randwick.
-The mild autumn is perfect, too, for a family day at beautiful beaches, including Bondi, Coogee, Cronulla and Manly.
+A fun event for kids is the Great Centennial Park Egg Hunt, on Saturday and Sunday in the lovely green oasis of Centennial Park, between Paddington and Randwick.
+The Fairfield Easter Fair is a free entry event featuring rides, games and animal shows as well as fireworks and movie nights.

 Enjoy exhilarating walks along the spectacular coast and explore magnificent national parks and gardens.
 Take a ferry from Cronulla to Bundeena and explore the Royal National Park, Australia’s oldest national park.

-A harbour cruise is another enjoyable way to relax and soak up memorable sights.
+A harbour cruise is an enjoyable way to relax and soak up memorable sights.
 The Easter Weekend Lunch Cruise is a delicious experience on one of the world’s great natural harbours.
+The mild autumn is perfect for a family day at beautiful beaches including Bondi, Coogee, Cronulla and Manly.